ibm-cloud-docs/mqcloud/mqoc_admin_mqweb.md

 You've successfully:
 * Connected to a queue manager using the IBM MQ Web Console and have created a new test queue
-* Put a test message onto the test queue and have browsed the test queue to view the test message
+* Put a test message onto the test queue and have browsed the test message
 * Cleared and deleted the test queue to clean up

 ---